makilezx/Latent-class-analysis-visualisation-Life-history-theory-/README.md

 ## Data

-Sample consisted of 1049 participants .
-Of the total number of participants, 61.7% were male, while the age of the participants ranged from 17 to 85 years (M = 38.05; SD = 14.87).
+The sample consisted of 1049 participants.
 Before analysis, the dataset underwent cleaning and preprocessing.
 Univariate and multivariate outliers were removed, and missing data were imputed using the Expectation-Maximization (EM) algorithm.
 Prior to that, Little's test was conducted to ensure the adequacy of the imputation process and the reliability of the dataset for subsequent analyses.

 ## Analysis Method